Cooperation between European and Japanese Regions

 - Mr. Georg K. Löer, Representative Director & President, North Rhine-Westphalia Japan K.K.
 Building relationships between regions in Japan and Germany - challenges, opportunities and rewards

-- Mr. Takuya Tasso, Governor of Iwate Prefecture – Cooperation of Iwate prefecture with European regions
+- Mr. Takuya Tasso, Governor of Iwate Prefecture – IWATE and Europe ～ For further cooperation

 - Mr. Yoshinori Sakiura, Executive Director, Tourism & International Affairs Bureau, Gifu Prefectural Government – Strategic Partnership between Gifu Prefecture & EU Region ～ Centered on France

-- Dr. Ben Kloeck, Flanders Investment & Trade – Cooperation between the Flanders Biotech Cluster and Kansai
+- Dr. Ben Kloeck, Flanders Investment & Trade – Cooperation between Flanders and Japanese Regions in Life Sciences

 15:35 – 15:45